silentfortin/ai-portfolio/01-contactease-python/README.md

 📌 Project Overview

 ContactEase aims to simplify how users manage their phone contacts.
 Many users struggle with organizing and accessing personal contact information efficiently.
-This project provides a **command-line interface (CLI)** for adding, modifying, deleting, and searching for contacts, all in one place.
+This project provides a **command-line interface (CLI)** for adding, showing, modifying, deleting, and searching for contacts, all in one place.

 Data is persistently stored in a **JSON file**, allowing the application to retain contact information across sessions.